Eageon/FileSystem/README.md

 */

 I. Purpose
 (1)Redesin the file system to remove the file size limitation of Unix V6 file system.
-You can also redesign superblock, inode, and directory entries.
+Redesign superblock, inode, and directory entries.
 (2)Design and develp a program called fsaccess which will allow a Unix user access to the modified Unix V6 file system.